 The surname Cassell was first found in Lincolnshire, where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

-Important Dates for the Cassell family
+Early History of the Cassell family

 This web page shows only a small excerpt of our Cassell research.
 Another 97 words (7 lines of text) covering the year 1439 is included under the topic Early Cassell History in all our PDF Extended History products and printed products wherever possible.